-In Fiscal Year 2008-09 monthly surveys conducted by the Lottery found that 55% of adult Florida respondents reported playing at least one Florida Lottery game during the preceding twelve months.
-Forty-two percent reported playing at least one game during the past month.
+In Fiscal Year 2009-10 monthly surveys conducted by the Lottery found that 57% of adult Florida respondents reported playing at least one Florida Lottery game during the preceding twelve months.
+Forty-three percent reported playing at least one game during the past month.
 During that same fiscal year, funds generated for the Educational Enhancement Trust Fund (EETF) equaled 32% of total Lottery proceeds.

 Total collections are distributed as follows: variable percentages, as determined by the department, of the gross revenue from the sale of on-line and instant lottery tickets are returned to Lottery players as prizes.
-The next portion of the proceeds is used to compensate the more than 13,000 Lottery retailers around the state that sold the tickets.
+The next portion of the proceeds is used to compensate the more than 13,100 Lottery retailers around the state that sold the tickets.
 A third portion of the proceeds is used to cover all of the Lottery's operational costs, that is, payments to vendors, advertising and promotional spending, and the internal costs of the Lottery itself.
-Proceeds remaining after payment of prizes and operational costs are transferred to the EETF.
+The department's spending authority for operating costs is appropriated through the Legislative Budget Process.
+Proceeds remaining after payment of prizes, retailer compensation and departmental operational costs are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In FY 2008-09, approximately 61% of Lottery proceeds were spent on prizes and 9% on operational costs, leaving 30% for transfer to the EETF.
+In FY 2009-10, approximately 59% of Lottery proceeds were spent on prizes and 9% on operational costs, leaving 32% for transfer to the EETF.

 Currently, forty-three states and the District of Columbia are authorized to operate state lotteries.
-Forty-two of these states and the District of Columbia operate instant ticket games and at least one form of online game.
+Forty-two of these states and the District of Columbia operate instant ticket games and at least one form of on-line game.
 (North Dakota does not operate its own state games, but instead, participates in multi-state games.)
-Of the forty-three U.S. lotteries, Florida ranks third in total sales and twelfth in per capita sales (FY 2008-09).
-In regard to transfers to government, the Florida Lottery ranked second in FY 2007-08, the latest year for which data are available.
+Florida ranks third in total sales and thirteenth in per capita sales among U.S. lotteries (FY 2009-10).
+In regard to transfers to government, the Florida Lottery ranked second in FY 2008-09, the latest year for which data are available.

 The Lottery has had the authority to vary the prize payout and EETF transfer rates since 2002 for instant games and since 2005 for on-line games.
-The Lottery's higher prize payout and ticket price strategies made possible by this authority resulted in a FY 2007-08level of EETF from instant game sales that was \$219 million higher than in FY 2001-02.
+The Lottery's higher prize payout and ticket price strategies made possible by this authority resulted in a FY 2007-08 level of EETF from instant game sales that was \$219 million higher than in FY 2001-02.
 However, prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.
-In fact, the economic recession of 2009 resulted in both lower sales and lower EETF in FY 2008-09.
-Use of prize and price strategies for on-line games has been more deliberate, but they still have yielded positive net EETF returns in most cases.
+In fact, the economic recession of 2008 and 2009 resulted in both lower sales and lower EETF in FY 2009-10.Use of prize and price strategies for on-line games has been more deliberate, but they still have yielded positive net EETF returns in most cases.